mendix/docs/content/howto/mobile/how-to-ota.md

 - Static assets changes, static images, text etc.
 - Layout changes

+## 5 When you will need to redeploy your Mendix App
 If domain changes have occured you will have to redeploy a new Mendix App and release a new OTA update for your clients.
 The order in this case is:

 1) Deploy your Mendix App to the cloud.
 2) Push a new update to your clients using Native Builder.

-## 5 Think twice before doing destructive changes to your Model
+## 6 Think twice before doing destructive changes to your Model

 Please read and understand the [Offline First]("/refguide/offline-first.md") reference guide.
 It is important to understand the implications of offline first.